 - ginger root, turmeric, cayenne, spirulina or chlorella, aloe, sea salt, black pepper

-Prep // all fruits and vegetables with an inedible rhine, remove!
+Prep: all fruits and vegetables with inedible rinds, remove!
 This includes oranges, lemons, grapefruits, ginger skin, etc. Be sure to thoroughly wash all fruits and vegetables as best as possible.

 - Wash fruit or vegetables

 - Remove peel or outer rhine if needed

 - If using a blender- blend fruits and vegetables, strain using a nut milk bag, squeeze all the juice you can out of the fruits/vegetables, repeat until the pulp is dry and you’ve gotten all the juice out.

 - Depending on how wet your fruit/vegetable pulp is after juicing, you can “re-juice” the pulp to squeeze out the very last bit of juice and water within the fruits/vegetables.

 - Store in an airtight mason jar for up to 48 hours maximum.
 Fresh and drinking immediately is absolutely best!

 - You can make a couple large batches for yourself to lessen the amount of time juicing, just be sure to consume in 2 days and store in an airtight mason jar (my favorite way to store).